My rating: 5 of 5 stars

-McCarthy’s stylistic conceit, I think, is that the narrative voice represents something like the mind of nineteenth-century America, with all its verbal command of Biblical, Classical, and modern learning; it is like Hawthorne or Melville shorn of their manifest humanism, along with the Faulknerian element of the recklessly careering long sentence, as well as Hemingway (in the dialogue) by way of the movies.
-(Despite its willful stylistic archaism, this is a novel whose long vistas and spectacle set-pieces could only have been written after cinema, even if we also believe, as I have heard some argue, that cinema was long implicit in western perception, in the eye of Apollo, as it were.)
+McCarthy’s apparent stylistic conceit is that the narrative voice represents the mind of nineteenth-century America, with all its verbal command of Biblical, Classical, and modern learning; it is like Hawthorne or Melville shorn of their manifest humanism, along with the Faulknerian element of the recklessly careering long sentence and Hemingwayesque precision of dialogue and description.
+(Also, despite its willful stylistic archaism, this novel’s long vistas and spectacle set-pieces could only have been written after cinema, even if we also believe, as I have heard some argue, that cinema was long implicit in western perception, in the eye of Apollo, as it were.)

 For a long time, my defense against this novel was to dislike it.
 I am still not really convinced of its profundity; as “philosophy” Blood Meridian is—particularly in the judge’s speeches—a beautifully eloquent digest of pessimism and skepticism.
 The judge does Heraclitus, he does Nietzsche, he does Freud: it is wonderful, but it is not original, not a revelation.
-I fear if I had to summarize the novel for an academic report, I would repeat only academic cliches: the judge is the dialectic of enlightenment embodied, that drive in the human mind for mastery of nature that re-enslaves humanity to nature by discovering the natural laws by which humanity is bound.
-Hence the judge’s conviction that war is our only means of self-definition, self-assertion, and self-construction.
-It is, in a way, a novel of its time, perhaps even more so than Beloved, the black-Catholic-sentimental-gnosticism of which (“Yonder they do not love your flesh”) is more optimistically and progressively engaged in the American literary tradition, whereas Blood Meridian appears at first to pair quite well, maybe too well, with cynicism and high theory.
+Judge Holden maintains that war is our only means of self-definition, self-assertion, and self-construction.
+It is, in a way, a novel of its time, perhaps even more so than Beloved, the black-Catholic-sentimental-gnosticism of which (“Yonder they do not love your flesh”) is more optimistically and progressively engaged in the American literary tradition, whereas Blood Meridian appears at first to pair quite well, maybe too well, with ’80s cynicism and postmodern theory.

-To “celebrate” my newfound enjoyment of this novel, I will spend the rest of this review on three mysteries the text presents; my solutions will be somewhat heterodox, or, rather, startlingly orthodox.
-I do not endorse the novel’s meaning as I understand it; to anticipate, I will argue that it is much less skeptical and nihilistic than it appears, while I remain as skeptical and nihilistic as ever.
+To celebrate my newfound enjoyment of this novel, I will spend the rest of this review on three mysteries the text presents; my solutions will be somewhat heterodox, or, rather, startlingly orthodox.
+To anticipate, I will argue that it is much less skeptical and nihilistic than it appears, while I remain as skeptical and nihilistic as ever.